troyane/GoodHabits/docs/tutorial.md

 * MVC:
   * model preparation,
   * view organization,
-* loading and storing persistant data,
+* loading and storing persistent data,
-* oraganization of source code files,
+* organization of source code files,
 * importing third party JS-modules.

 # Project structure

-We could start from creating basic Felgo application.
-To prepare basic project structure, use wizard in Felgo QtCreator:
+We could start with basic Felgo application creation.
+To prepare a basic project structure, use wizard in Felgo's QtCreator:

 New Project -> Felgo Apps -> Single-Page Application.

-Provide name, choose correct folder to store your project to; choose Felgo Toolchain.
+Provide name, choose a correct folder to store your project to; choose Felgo Toolchain.

 ## Felgo Project Properties

 As Felgo Project Properties provide:
 * **App display name:** `GoodHabits`
 * **App identifier:** provide your unique application identifier in format `com.yourcompany.GoodHabits`.
-* **Interface orientation:** choose `Auto`, since we are going to use layouts and scroll areas to create adaptive UI for application.
+* **Interface orientation:** choose `Auto`, since we are going to use layouts and scroll areas to create adaptive UI for the application.

 ## Felgo Plugin Selection

 For this application no plugins required.
 No need to choose any.

 ## Project management

-As a result wizard will create a list of files reqired for distributing application as on iOS same for Android:
+As a result, the wizard will create a list of files, reqired for distributing the application as on iOS same for Android:

 ```bash
 /home/user/Projects/GoodHabits: